-There is actually a vaccine that can be given to chickens, but unfortunately it’s not available to small flock keepers at this time.
+There is actually a vaccine that can be given to chickens, but unfortunately, it’s not available to small flock keepers at this time.

-Listeria in Backyard Chickens
+Listeria Disease in Backyard Chickens

 Thankfully listeria outbreaks are much less common than salmonella since about twenty percent of humans that get the severe form go on to die from it.

-The severe form of listeria attacks the brain causing wry neck, leg ‘paddling’, partial or full paralysis and unsteady walking – not to be confused with Mareks.
+The severe form of listeria attacks the brain causing wry neck, leg ‘paddling,’ partial or full paralysis, and unsteady walking – not to be confused with Mareks.

-Hens with the severe form usually die.
+Hens with severe form usually die.

-It can be treated with antibiotics if found early enough in the disease process, outbreaks of listeria in poultry are very infrequent.
+It can be treated with antibiotics if found early enough in the disease process.
+Outbreaks of listeria in poultry are very infrequent.

-Campylobacter (jejuni) can inhabit a broad range of livestock including chickens.
+Campylobacter (jejuni) can inhabit a broad range of livestock, including chickens.
 It is usually non-pathogenic (does not cause illness) in chickens, so they are rarely treated with antibiotics.

-Chickens can ‘pick-up’ the bug from insects, rodents, cross contamination from another species (cow, sheep etc.) or a contaminated environment.
+Chickens can ‘pick up the bug from insects, rodents, cross-contamination from another species (cow, sheep, etc.), or a contaminated environment.

 In the US, campylobacter is responsible for greater than fifty percent of all cases of enteritis investigated.

 Illness in chickens is unusual but can occur.
-The usual symptoms will be diarrhea, lethargy, weakness, keeping to itself and looking unwell.
+The usual symptoms will be diarrhea, lethargy, weakness, keeping to itself, and looking unwell.

-In humans’ profound diarrhea, abdominal cramps, nausea, vomiting and fever are all part of the disease.
+In humans’ profound diarrhea, abdominal cramps, nausea, vomiting, and fever are all part of the disease.
 Victims often need rehydration and hospitalization, especially the young and elderly.

-E. coli in Chickens
+E. coli in Backyard Chickens

 E. coli is probably the best known of all ‘food poisoning’ germs.
-We all have E.coli living in our intestines where it is safe, contained and helping to break down food for us.
+We all have E.coli living in our intestines where it is safe, contained, and helping to break down food for us.
 It is when